laurakcleve/terrain-blog/content/blog/stone-pillars/index.md

 ![first-wash](first-wash.jpg)

 It seemed not to stick too well.
-The wash might have been too thin and watered down; at this point it hasn't done much to subdue the red and yellow.
+It might have been that the mod podge coat was a little too slick for the wash to soak in at all.
+I probably should have put on a second coat of just paint.
+Either way, at this point it hasn't done much to subdue the red and yellow.

 So I put more black wash on, and I did a brown wash in some spots, mostly over the yellow and red.